search icon

 Stock Disadvantages

 Stock disadvantages include the risk of loss.
-When investing in the stock market, you may lose your entire investment.
-You may buy shares of a hot new IPO at $100, but within a few weeks, that stock may sell for only $10.
-Unfortunately, no one will refund you the $90 per share that you lost in the market.
+When investing in the stock market, anyone could lose their entire investment.
+They might buy shares of a hot new IPO at $100, but within a few weeks, that stock may sell for only $10.
+Unfortunately, no one will refund the $90 in market losses if the shareholder sells while the stock is at $10.

 Corporations issue stock to raise capital.
 Sometimes, companies use the money they make from selling their stock to expand their business.
 Other times, selling stock helps companies pay back early investors who put money into the business before its IPO.